oasis-tcs/openc2-ap-er/oc2edr.md

 * 3.1.2.2 **MUST** implement the 'contain device' Command in accordance with [Section 2.3.3.1](#2331-contain-device) of this specification
 * 3.1.2.3 **MUST** implement the 'allow device' Command in accordance with [Section 2.3.4.1](#2341-allow-device) of this specification

-### 3.1.3 Conformance Clause 3: device-containment Producer
+### 3.1.3 Conformance Clause 3: Device Containment Producer
 An OpenC2 Producer satisfies 'Device-Containment Producer' conformance if:
 * 3.1.3.1 **MUST** meet all of conformance criteria identified in Conformance Clause 1 of this specification
 * 3.1.3.2 **MUST** implement the 'device-containment' Command Argument as a valid option for the 'contain device' command in accordance with [Section 2.3.3.1](#2331-contain-device) of this specification